Taiwing/drake_radio/README.md

 showed in the top right corner of the screen.
 It is a way to keep the simulation readable and the application responsive.

-The signal circles disappearance is not linked to the Drake equation parameters.
+The signal circles disappearance is not linked to the Drake equation parameters either.
 It is purely based on the number of signals on the screen.
 In reality the signals expand indefinitely.

 > When the speed parameter is very high (around 100k years per second), the
 > birth and death signals count should be set to 0 since the circles will